ioeXNetwork/ioeX.Client/README.md

 # ioeX.Client

 ## Summary
-ioeX leveraged Elastos functions to create its owned features and also business cases.

 This is the client program of the IOEX node, which is a command line tool to control node and see node info etc.
 Also, this project including a light implementation of IOEX wallet, which can create your IOEX account, do receive, create, sign or send transactions.
 You can run a node locally and set the miner address to your wallet account, then run the node to get your own IOEXs and do whatever you like.

 ## Wiki
-For more details, please check on this [Wiki](https://github.com/ioeX/ioeX.Client/wiki) page.
+For more details, please check on this [Wiki](https://github.com/ioeXNetwork/ioeX.Client/wiki) page.

 ## Build on Mac